 - Sexual abuse.
 This is a form of child abuse in which an adult uses a child for sexual stimulation.
 Types of sexual abuse include engaging in sexual activities with a child, indecent exposure, child grooming, sexual exploitation, or using a child to produce child pornography.

-- Neglect is generally defined as a deficit in meeting a child’s basic needs, such as a failure to provide adequate supervision, healthcare, nutrition, clothing, and housing as well as their emotional, physical, educational, social, and safety needs.
+- Neglect.
+Neglect is generally defined as a deficit in meeting a child’s basic needs, such as a failure to provide adequate supervision, healthcare, nutrition, clothing, and housing as well as their emotional, physical, educational, social, and safety needs.

 Who brings a claim on behalf of children who are hurt?

 Every state requires designated groups of individuals to report any incidents of known or suspected child neglect or abuse.
 Some states require all citizens to report suspected abuse or neglect.
 Other state mandatory reporting statutes often include social workers, substance abuse treatment staff (particularly staff comprised of state-licensed therapists), and nurses.
 If a professional’s failure to report known or suspected abuse results in harm to the child, he or she may face criminal charges or a civil suit for damages, as well as suspension or revocation of his or her professional license.

 Those who are mandated reporters by state law may be immune from liability for any reports made in good faith that are later discovered to be erroneous or unsubstantiated.
 In some states, any agency or person who employs individuals who are mandated reporters must provide all of their employees with written information that outlines the reporting requirements.

 What are the differences between criminal and civil abuse cases?